 In 2020-21, Australia's red meat landscape experienced consolidation whereby the amount of farm businesses declined and the average farm size increased.

-This continues the trend seen in 2019-20, with the impacts of Throughout 2020-21, the global pandemic continued to alter Australia's red meat and livestock landscape, providing excellent opportunities which the industry has seized while also presenting challenges the industry continues to face and overcome.
+This continues the trend seen in 2019-20, with the impacts of the drought, the pandemic and the reduced supply of livestock being the key drivers.

+Throughout 2020-21, the global pandemic continued to alter Australia's red meat and livestock landscape, providing excellent opportunities which the industry has seized while also presenting challenges the industry continues to face and overcome.
 Many of the trends seen in 2019-20 continued, such as a prominent move towards increased red meat retail sales and reduced foodservice activity as more consumers enjoyed Australian red meat at home.
 These results are reflected in turnover and industry value add figures, demonstrating the growth in the retail sector for the industry.

 Internationally, exports were lower across all species as the national herd and flock rebuilds continued in line with excellent seasonal conditions.
-Consumption trends changed with the increase in at home cooking, driving higher retail sales and demand in place of the food service sector a key product of the pandemics impact.
 Volumes to key established markets remained buoyant considering the significant shift in both consumption behaviours and supply availability through the year.
 Encouragingly, emerging markets continued to evolve and demand more Australian red meat - furthering Australia's market diversity and proving its reputation for delivering high quality protein across the globe.

-Domestically, consumers continue to demand access to Australian red meat via a range of market avenues and remain committed to enjoying red meat both at home and through a range of foodservice mediums.
-As global economies continue to recover and supply increases (driven by the herd and flock rebuilds), red meat producers are extremely well placed to capitalise on demand.
+Domestically, consumers continue to demand access to Australian red meat via a range of market avenues and remain committed to enjoying red meat both at home and through a range of foodservice channels.
+As global economies continue to recover and supply increases (driven by the herd and flock rebuilds), red meat producers are extremely well placed to capitalise on global demand.